Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/tcplb_mysql_1.png

 `b)` Enter a name for the TCP load balancer in the Metadata section, and domain that will be matched to this balancer.
 A domain can be delegated to Volterra, so that Domain Name Service (DNS) entries can be created quickly in order to deploy and route traffic to our workload within seconds.
+For this flow, let's use **buytime-database.internal** domain.

 Then fill in listen port **3306** for the TCP proxy, and move on to creating origin pool that will be used for this load balancer by clicking **Configure** origin pools.